Menu

 GitHub repository

-Use npx create-snipara --github when the current folder is a GitHub repo.
+Use npx create-snipara --github when the current folder is a GitHub repo and the team wants canonical hosted repository sync, shared CODE graph freshness, and PR Answer Packs.
 The CLI detects the repo and opens the Snipara GitHub App flow with repo, branch, and optional path filter already carried through.

 Business workflows

 Use Helvabase when the user wants to work from local folders, mounted Drive or SharePoint exports, old offers, PowerPoints, templates, or RFP files.
-Snipara stays focused on agent setup, repository context, and Hosted MCP.
+Snipara source is for local project activation; Helvabase is for controlled business dossier workflows.

 Maintenance Commands